 Every year, millions of Americans fall victim to fraud cases that cost them, their banks, and the national economy billions of dollars.
-As consumers embrace online banking and eCommerce, cybercriminals are coming up with increasingly creative ways to steal your money.
+As consumers embrace online banking and eCommerce, cybercriminals are developing increasingly creative ways to steal money.

-If you use a credit or debit card, there is a non-negligible chance that you will fall victim to fraud.
+Suppose you use a credit or debit card.
+In that case, there is a non-negligible chance of falling victim to fraud, emphasizing the importance of proper credit card security practices.
 We’ve compiled worldwide losses and other relevant credit card fraud statistics to help you defend yourself.

 - People in their 30s are the most vulnerable to credit card fraud.

-- By 2023, retailers will lose about $130 billion each year on card-not-present transactions.
+- By 2023, retailers will lose about $130 billion yearly on card-not-present transactions.

-1. More than 1 billion credit cards are in use in America, and 2.8 billion worldwide.
+1. Over 1.06 billion credit cards are used in America and 2.8 billion worldwide.

 American credit card usage is higher than it has ever been.
-At the moment, there are nearly 3 billion credit cards in use worldwide.
+Currently, nearly 3 billion credit cards are in use worldwide.
 Credit and the absence of cash have become essential factors in the modern economy.

 As card use grows, so does the risk of fraud.
-In spite of advanced security measures, identity thieves are becoming more and more creative in finding ways to rob cardholders, merchants, and banks.
+Despite advanced security measures, identity thieves are becoming increasingly creative in finding ways to rob cardholders, merchants, and banks.

 (Insurance Information Institute)